cburgler/yacsvv/README.md

-    ('occupation', True, [(is_valid_job_length, 'Occupation must be less than 10 characters'), (is_valid_job_title, "Occupation must be 'artist', 'plumber', 'nurse' or 'engineer'")]) ] row_validations = [
+    ('occupation', True, [(is_valid_job_length, 'Occupation must be less than 10 characters'), (is_valid_job_title, "Occupation must be 'artist', 'plumber', 'nurse' or 'engineer'")]) ]

+# Define row specs.
+Each row spec is a tuple of the form (
+#     row_validation_function - a function that accepts the row (a list of field values) as its only
+#         argument; a row is invalid if row_validation_function returns False
+#     error_message - user-friendly description of the row validation rule and/or error condition
+#     )
+row_validations = [
     (is_employee_on_roster, 'Employee not found on roster'),
     (is_valid_engineer_birthday, 'Engineers must be born in April') ]

+# validate 'sample.csv'
 with io.open('sample.csv', newline='') as csvfile:
     validator = CSVValidator(csvfile, field_specs, row_validations=row_validations)
     validator.skip_header()